 The calaguala plant is a fern native to America and was highly valued by the Mayan people long before the arrival of the Spaniards.
-From the 17th century onwards, it has been used in Europe, where it had been supposed to have many medicinal uses, among them that of healing syphilis.
-At present, we know its actual healing properties, which are listed below.
+From the 17th century onwards, it has been used in Europe, where it had been supposed to have many medicinal uses, including healing syphilis.
+We know its actual healing properties, which are listed below.

 Calaguala Plant Scientific Facts